 What is gonna be the next step?

 You can come up with 10 different answers, choose one that is doable today, then follow through.
 Make another list tomorrow.
 I’m sure you can do it.
 You’re accountable for your own life.
 You are your own best friend; treat yourself with love and respect and start changing your life now.
-In the end of the day you’ll be truly grateful for dominating your anxieties and fighting your own fears, and then you’ll be able to help the people around you.
-Wanna bet?
+At the end of the day you’ll be truly grateful for dominating your anxieties and fighting your own fears, and then you’ll be able to help the people around you effortlessly.
+Just give it a try.